purelb/purelb/website/content/how_it_works/multipelbcontrollers/_index.md

   ...
 ```

-### Whats the Use Case
+### What's the Use Case?
-The primary purpose for this feature is use in conjunction with Cloud Controllers.
+The primary purpose for this feature is to use PureLB in conjunction with Cloud Controllers.
 Cloud providers do not use independent Service LoadBalancers like PureLB.
-There is another type of controller called a Cloud Controller, this controller provides multiple functions and is how Cloud providers integrate k8s with their environment.
-In addition to providing External Load Balancers it also integrates cloud storage, identity and other capabilities.
-The Cloud controller is always the default for LoadBalancer Services.
+There is another type of controller called a Cloud Controller which provides multiple functions and is how cloud providers integrate Kubernetes with their environments.
+In addition to providing External Load Balancers, Cloud Controllers also integrate cloud storage, identity, and other capabilities.

-A use case could be a k8s cluster deployed in a cloud where there is also a private link to another network.
-Routing to these private links uses BGP, therefore PureLB could be deployed with routing to advertise services into the network connected via the Private link.
+A use case could be a Kubernetes cluster deployed in a cloud where there is also a private link to another network.
+Routing to these private links could use BGP, therefore PureLB could be deployed with routing to advertise services into the network connected via the private link.

-However, this feature is more about innovation, the ability to select between LoadBalancers will enable any organizations, Cloud Providers or independent to add a choice of LoadBalancers for Cloud k8s clusters enabling new functionality not present in the current generic Cloud LoadBalancers.
+This feature is more about innovation, though: the ability to select LoadBalancers will enable any organization (cloud provider or independent) to add a choice of LoadBalancers for in-cloud Kubernetes clusters, enabling new functionality not present in current cloud LoadBalancers.